Planning-Inspectorate/appeal-planning-decision/packages/forms-web-app/src/dynamic-forms/docs/enforcement-lpaq-journey.md

 ```

 - boolean `/previous-planning-permission/` Did you previously grant any planning permission for this development?
-- multi-file-upload `/upload-planning-permission/` Upload planning permission and any other relevant documents
+- multi-file-upload `/upload-planning-permission/` Upload the planning permission and any other relevant documents

 ```js
 condition: () => questionHasAnswer(response, questions.previousPlanningPermission, 'yes');